This is the ultimate WordPress SEO checklist.

 Step 42: Include authoritative and quality external links.

-Google likes seeing you link to authoritative external sites.
+Google likes seeing you link to authoritative external websites.
 That shows quality on your end and that you’re less likely to be fishy.

 But, at the same time, you don’t want users leaving and getting lost.
 They came for your article, after all.
 And you don’t want your bounce rate to skyrocket.

-Beginners often resort to looking for a plugin.
-There are plugins available, but they often cause conflicts with other parts of the site.
+Beginners often resort to looking for a WordPress plugin.
+There are plugins available, but they often cause conflicts with other parts of the website.
 And opening external links is also a security risk that many of the plugins authors haven’t realized yet.

 But, there’s a better way.
-The easy solution is to use the “Open link in a new tab” feature when linking.
-Use this for external sites.
+The easy solution is to use the “Open link in a new tab” feature when linking in WordPress.
+Use this for external websites.
 WordPress will automatically add the rel=”noopener” behind the scenes.

 Now, let’s talk a bit about two important meta tags.